ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 ..
 COMMENT: Link to details (e.g., for devclean script) and/or add details (e.g., about METplus bugs) in appropriate sections.

-..
-COMMENT: What do I say about HPC-Stack/spack-stack option for users?
-   * Rebuild/update HPC-Stack (and/or spack-stack) modules using recent compilers on the NOAA HPC systems and cloud platforms.
-   * Spack-stack option for users (not to replace HPC-Stack)

 Future work will expand the capabilities of the application to include data assimilation (DA) and a forecast restart/cycling capability.

 This documentation provides:

    * A :ref:`Quick Start Guide <NCQuickstart>` designed for use on `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ or as an overview of the workflow.
    * A :ref:`Container-Based Quick Start Guide <QuickstartC>` for running the SRW Application in a container
    * Detailed chapters on :ref:`building <BuildSRW>` and :ref:`running <RunSRW>` the SRW App on any supported platform.